Geeksltd/Olive/docs/Entities/Overview.md

 ```

 #### OnSaved()
 This event is raised after this instance is saved in the database.
+You can use it for simple workflows.
+It takes in an argument of type `SaveEventArgs` with a property named `Mode` which is an enum with the options of `Insert` and `Update`.

 For example:
 ```csharp